arrow_back_ios

 The MGCplus supports a wide spectrum of sensors, transducers, fieldbus connections and standard PC interfaces making it a suitable choice for this application.
 The modular design ensures that it can be easily expanded or modified should BAE Systems’ requirements change.

 The catman® Enterprise software suite is specifically developed for high channel-count measurements using the MGCplus DAQ system while its dedicated Measurement Data Server (MDS) performs the actual measurement enabling monitoring and evaluation in real-time.
-This set-up gives test engineers access to some 3,800 channels populated with HBM’s ML801 cards and AP815 connection boards terminating in RJ45 connectors for data acquisition.
+This set-up gives test engineers access to some 3,800 channels populated with HBK’s ML801 cards and AP815 connection boards terminating in RJ45 connectors for data acquisition.

 BAE Systems